MegaFLIM/HighRes_Reconstruction_Fig4/README.txt

 Optimization_4x_FLIM_Fig4.m is the main code for upsampling and subsequent lifetime fitting.
-SlideWinSum.m and decaymodelSingle.m are functions required therein.
+SlideWinSum.m, DownSampleBlur_2.m,and decaymodelSingle.m are functions required therein.

 CMOS_Raw.mat is the CMOS intensity from experiment.
 Spad_raw.mat is the low resolution Spad measurement.